-- 1. Prior to handing over the site to the contractor, the client (project managers/end users) shall together with the contractor management conduct inspections, draft and sign the service level agreement. - 2.
-Main contractors shall manage and keep the allocated Eskom facility hygienically clean at all times. - 3.
-It is the responsibility of the contractor to maintain and keep the facility in a good condition. - 4.
-It is the contractor's responsibility to immediately report to the Eskom contract manager/project manager the defects incurred. - 5.
+- 1. Prior to handing over the site to the main contractor, the client (project managers/end users) shall together with the contractor management conduct inspections, draft and sign the service level agreement. - 2.
+The main contractors shall manage and keep the allocated Eskom facility hygienically clean at all times. - 3.
+It is the responsibility of the main contractor to maintain and keep the facility in a good condition. - 4.
+It is the main contractor's responsibility to immediately report to the Eskom contract manager/project manager the defects incurred. - 5.
 Eskom reserves the right to conduct unannounced site inspections.

-3.22 VEHICLE MANAGEMENT
+3.21 VEHICLE MANAGEMENT

 - 1. It is the responsibility of the driver to ensure: - a.
 Their passengers wear seat belts whilst the vehicle is in motion. - b.
 Comply with all traffic road rules, safety, direction and speed signs. - c.
 Ensure that vehicle loads are properly secured prior to moving off. - d.
 Ensure that vehicles are not overloaded. - 2.
-No persons maybe transported at the back of the bakkie. - 3.
-Drivers are required to conduct the route risk assessment prior to travelling/driving.
+No persons maybe transported at the back of the bakkie.